TheSocialDigits/thesocialdigits-magento/README.md

 to insert /index.php after the tld) where n is a product id.
 Multiple product id's can be retrieved by supplying additional &products[]=n arguments to the url.

+## Troubleshooting
+### The configuration is available in the backend but the frontend does not change
+This is most likely caused by your template.
+The plugin enables the blocks for the standard template layout.
+If you have a customized template it might not create the same blocks.
+Please refer to the configuration section how to move the blocks.

+### The blocks are showing but no content is loaded
+This can be caused by a number of reasons.
+This will occur especially if your magento is located inside a subdirectory.
+In this case you should find the file js/thesocialdigits-js/config.thesocialdigits.js and correct the contents to
+    (function(j){
+      j(document).ready(function(){
+        j.get('/path-to-magento/path/index.php/recommendations/configuration',
+        function(data){
+          data = JSON.parse(data);
+          //datasource is set in the javascript file because of unknwon error data.datasource = function(products,callback){
+            var url = '/path-to-magento/index.php/recommendations/list';
+            var data = {'products': products};
+           j.getJSON(url,data,callback);
+          }
+          j.thesocialdigits(data);
+          //Sends out an event that thesocialdigits' api is now ready j(document).trigger('thesocialdigits.ready');
+        });
+      });
+    })(jQuery);
+    jQuery.noConflict();
+where path-to-magento is replaced with the correct path to your magento installation.
+If this does not solve your problem please contact us with the error you recieve.